To view Natural Hazard mapping layers for bushfire, flood and storm tides, or landslides visit the Redlands Coast Disaster Dashboard.

-Alexandra Hills is a predominantly a residential area which encompasses large bushland areas to the east and south-west of the suburb.
-These bushland areas that front McDonald Road and Redland Bay Road and adjoin the rear of properties along Hanover Drive, Nanette Court and Winchester Road are identified as high to very high bushfire hazard.
-Located in the vicinity of Hanover Drive and Nanette Court is the Alexandra Hills Waste Water Treatment Plant and the Alexandra Hills Reservoir.
-Both off these pieces of critical infrastructure adjoin high to very high bushfire hazard land and if compromised would have significant impact on communities in the north of Redland City.
+Alexandra Hills is predominantly a residential area that encompasses large bushland areas to the east and south-west of the suburb.
+Located in the vicinity of Hanover Drive and Nanette Court is the Cleveland Wastewater Treatment Plant and the Alexandra Hills Reservoir.
+Both of these pieces of critical infrastructure adjoin medium to high bushfire hazard land and if compromised would have significant impact on communities in the north of Redland City.
 The Greater Glider Conservation area between Windemere Road and Vienna Road is marked by a high bushfire hazard, which is bordered by residential properties and Redland Bay Road.

-Properties adjacent bushland areas may be at risk of ember attack should there be a bushfire in the vicinity.
-During a wild fire, embers can travel up to 3 kilometres in front of a fire line which means residents need to be vigilant and be prepared.
-For more information about bushfire preparedness and what to do during a bushfire, visit the Queensland Rural Fire Service website and download the Bushfire Survival Plan – PREPARE.ACT.SURVIVE.
+Properties adjacent to bushland areas may be at risk of ember attack should there be a bushfire in the vicinity.
+During a wildfire, embers can travel up to 3km in front of a fire line which means residents need to be vigilant and be prepared.
+For more information about bushfire preparedness and what to do during a bushfire, visit the Queensland Fire and Emergency Services website to create your Bushfire Survival Plan.

 Flood Prone, Storm Tide

 Alexandra Hills has a number of waterways, the majority of which are located within bushland areas.
 These creeks and waterways do have the potential for flash flooding during heavy rain events.
 Current flood mapping indicates that residential development in the Alexandra Hills area would experience limited impacts from flash flooding.